daveredfern/daveredfern/content/_posts/2021-10-17-vegetables-not-candy.md

 > Consume vegetables, not candy

-I love the concept of avoiding instant gratification and investing as much time as possible in quality content and doing meaningful things.
+I love the idea of avoiding instant gratification and investing as much time as possible in quality content and doing meaningful things.

 Read books, not Twitter.
 Listen to albums, not singles.